This simple blueberry kefir smoothie recipe ticks all the boxes with fresh fruit, vanilla kefir and a touch of honey.

 - Blend: Place all of the ingredients in the order listed in a blender, and cover.
 Increase speed to high and blend for 30 seconds to 1 minute.

-- Enjoy: Pour into tall glasses and enjoy immediately or save in the fridge for up to 24 hours.
+- Enjoy: Pour into tall glasses and enjoy immediately or save in the fridge for up to 24 hours in a covered container.